Duet3D/wiki-content/User_manual/Reference/Gcodes.md

   * It is an error if there is no tool active or the active tool does not have a spindle assigned and there is no P parameter provided to define which spindle this should be applied to.
 * **Laser mode:**
   * In 'non-sticky' mode (M452 S0), M3 commands are redundant, as all G1 commands need an S parameter to fire the laser, otherwise it just defaults to S0.
   * In 'sticky' mode (M452 S1), you can set the laser with, for example, `M3 S255`, then subsequent G1 moves will use that setting without needing an S parameter.
-Alternatively set the laser power with the first G1 S command, and subsequent G1 commands will use that setting, until either an `M3 S0` or `M5` is sent.
+Alternatively set the laser power with the first G1 S command, and subsequent G1 commands will use that setting, until either an `M3 S0`, `G1 S0` or `M5` is sent.
   * All M3 commands must have an S parameter.
 Sending M3 on its own generates an error.
   * M3 can't be used to fire the laser on its own; the laser will only fire with a G1 movement command.
+  * The relationship between the S parameter and laser power depends on the R parameter that was specified in the M452 command.
+  * Note there can be issues using this mode as the M-command queue is only 8 commands long, while the G-command queue is 20 commands long.
+You may get stuttering, particularly when raster engraving.
+Better to use G1 with S parameter.

 #### M3 in RepRapFirmware 3.0 and 3.4